pnm1384/AI-project/README.md

 - **Increased Stability**: The entropy term acts as a regularization factor, leading to more stable and robust learning.

 As an actor-critic method, it uses an actor network to learn the policy and a critic network to evaluate the value of states and actions, which in turn guides the actor's learning.
-The use of a replay buffer makes it highly sample-efficient, allowing it to learn from past experiences.
+A key feature of modern SAC is the use of two separate Q-networks and their corresponding target networks.
+The target networks are updated using a soft update method to ensure training stability.
+This approach, along with the use of a replay buffer, makes the algorithm highly sample-efficient, allowing it to learn from past experiences.

 ## 📂 Environment
 We use the HalfCheetah-v5 environment from the Gymnasium and PyBullet libraries.
 This is a classic continuous control task where the agent must learn to run as fast as possible without falling over.